Juxtaposy/SoftwareMind/README.md

 Run using: java mind.Main

-Running tests from command line is not recommended as it requires providing JUnit.jar file.
+Running tests from command line is not recommended.
+If, however it is required, it can be done using maven.

+Navigate to main project folder, where pom.xml is located.

+Run command: 'mvn clean test' to run all the test cases.

+Run command: 'mvn test -Dtest="NameOfTestClass"' to test individual classes.

 # How to use
 On startup, program asks for data control value: '1' or '2'.